FGacheru/Portfolio/README.md

 * CSS
 * Git and Github
 ## Support and contact details
-I would like to give credit to my Technical mentor for the guidance she gave me towards the development of this web
+I would like to give credit to my Technical mentor for the guidance he gave me towards the development of this web.
 ### License
 * Licensed under the MIT license
 Copyright (c) [2020] (Francis Gacheru)